-So, you might noticed that all of my dessert recipes are chocolate.
-I thought about trying to branch out for other types of dessert but I guess that will have to happen later. 😉
+So, you might have noticed that all of my dessert recipes are chocolate.
+I thought about trying to branch out for other types of dessert, but I guess that will have to happen later. 😉

 This is a super simple and nutrient-dense recipe that is quick to make.
 I like to keep it on hand to give as gifts to unexpected guests and just for me.